PEPSA Works to Protect and Improve Your PERA Pension!

 As a public employee, you are a member of the Public Employees Retirement Association (PERA), and pay part of your salary into your retirement fund.
 PERA is regulated by the Legislature, and by law is restricted on lobbying.
 The Public Employees Pension Service Association (PEPSA) is a non-profit organization with a mission to protect and improve your pension, and act as a watchdog for your dollars invested in PERA.

 PERA is a governmental unit that has done an excellent job of managing your pension benefits and funds.
 PERA, however is limited to the role they can play in lobbying the Legislature and the Governor’s office to improve and protect public pensions.

-PEPSA has an active political fund and is very influential with those legislators who are "friendly" to public pensions.
+PEPSA has an active political fund and is very influential with those legislators who are “friendly” to public pensions, and those needing to better understand the importance of public pensions.

 All public employees, both current and retired need PEPSA for short and long range protection of the PERA Retirement plan.
 Retirees are you aware your pension benefits are not guaranteed for life?
 PEPSA is there to protect pension improvements that often take years to enact.
 It’s too late if you wait until you’re ready to retire to seek improvements.

 OUR Greatest Challenge today is to maintain the strength we have in numbers through memberships.
 Our Legislative Agenda includes:

 *The need for ongoing improvements to the pension plan.

 *Protect the Plan!
 The state in the past has penetrated our funds during tough economic times – this must not happen again.